sowcow/blog/content/posts/death-in-venice.md

 ## Very cool

 Very cool that I have no training with music and I got my first midi keyboard just two months ago and was playing around.
-Without that it would not be possible to solve the gesture.
+Without that it would not be possible for me to solve the gesture.

 And the movie actually revived my interest in music and visual arts.

-Great picture.
+The sign of a great picture right there.